 Marilyn Merrifield has accepted the challenge to continue in the role in the 2022/23 year as the Club's Community Service Director.

 Marilyn's background and considerable experience working in community organisations, together with her interest in all things community, means that she is an ideal appointment for this portfolio.

 She is working to engage with local community organisations and individuals and making recommendations on how the Club can 'make a difference'.

-After great success during the previous two years, Claire Burns, is once again 'hard at it' in the critical portfolio as Director for Membership during this 2022/2023 year.
-Her work includes engaging new members, providing a solid mentoring system for new members, whilst at the same time supporting our current members.
+Already, Mandy has facilitated two sessions determining the future 'refreshing' of the club.
+Her work includes engaging new members, providing a solid mentoring system for new members whilst at the same time supporting our current members.

 She is also engaging with our business community, bringing together businesses and Rotary for common good.